jaimiles23/Multiplication-Medley/README.md

 1. Slots
 1. Sample Utterances

 Intent slots represent specific information for the specified intent.
-For instance, if the user wants to start Speed Challenge on easy difficulty, they must provide the 'easy' slot in their intent.
+For instance, if the user wants to start Speed Challenge on easy difficulty, they can provide the 'easy' slot in their intent.
 A sample utterance follows:
 > "Start Speed Challenge on easy difficulty."